-Here’s about how much you can expect to pay when you’re buying a ductless mini-split.
+Here’s about how much you can anticipate to spend when you’re installing a ductless mini-split.

-- Installing a concrete area for the outdoor condenser, $75–$300.
+- Installing a concrete pad for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This may be necessary if you have an older house.
+This could be required if you have an older home.

 Are Mini-Splits Worth the Cost?

-- Spaces you don’t use very often.
+- Spaces you aren’t in very often.

-- Areas with hot and cold spots.
+- Spaces with hot and cold spots.

 - Costly electric heat from baseboards, wall heaters or radiators.

-- Costly central heat, either because of high fuel expenses or reduced efficiency.
+- Expensive central heat, either due to high fuel prices or decreased efficiency.

-- Older residences that don’t have ductwork as a result of radiator or baseboard heat.
+- Older houses that don’t have ductwork as a result of radiator or baseboard heat.

-Our Professionals Can Handle All Your Mini-Split Installation Needs
+Our Professionals Can Take on All Your Mini-Split Installation Needs

 From helping you pick the right model to knowledgeably installing it, our professionals at Stieferman Heating Company Inc can take care of all your mini-split installation needs.
 Give us a call at 573-635-3547 now to discover how a mini-split system can make your residence cozier and to get your free estimate!